sagar-nautiyal/BusyBuy/README.md

 - ✅ Build verified: I successfully ran `npm install` and `npm run build` using Command Prompt.
 The project builds without errors and creates an optimized production build in the `build/` folder.

-- Firebase config values are present in plaintext in `src/config/firebase.js`.
-While Firebase API keys are not secret by themselves, it's better to place them in environment variables and secure Firestore rules.
+- ✅ Security: Firebase configuration has been moved to environment variables.
+The `.env` file is excluded from version control to protect sensitive configuration values.

 ## Next steps (suggested)

-- Move Firebase config into environment variables and update `src/config/firebase.js` to read from `process.env`.
+- Set up Firestore security rules to restrict access appropriately.
 - Add a small `scripts/seed-firestore.js` (Node script) or a secure admin-only route to seed the `products` collection using `addDataToCollection()`.
 - Add unit tests for utilities in `src/utils` and snapshot tests for main components.
 - Add CI (GitHub Actions) that runs `npm ci` and `npm run build` to verify changes in PRs.